dannynday/Supervised-Machine-Learning-SML-/README.md

 * Predict a Logistic Regression Model with Resampled Training Data

-* Write a Credit Risk Analysis Report

-### Split the Data into Training and Testing Sets
+### 1.Split the Data into Training and Testing Sets

 1. Read the `lending_data.csv` data into a Pandas DataFrame.